kmkaczor/csci4830/README.md

     #WSGIPythonHome /path/to/
     WSGIPythonPath /var/www/project/csci4830

+The WSGIPythonHome is commented out because it wasn't needed to get Django working, but worth keeping in case we do end up needing it.

 Additionally, add the following lines underneath the WSGI variables to allow apache access to where we stored our django files.
-We are changing the apache root folder from /var/www to /var/www/project.
+We are ensuring that Apache will allow requests to /var/www/project

     <Directory /var/www/project>
         Options Indexes FollowSymLinks